ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 ##### REFRESH_TYPE

-This is the value taht indicates the refresh time of the materialized view.
+This is the value that indicates the refresh time of the materialized view.

 - C: COMPLETE
 - F: FAST